SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 #### Week 3 - Week 4

 - Having completed all the previous tasks, we are now ready to tackle the problem head-on.
-First, the fourth week shall be used in completing the data preprocessing as described in the previous section.
+First, the third week shall be used in completing the data preprocessing as described in the previous section.
-- After ensuring that all the Cross-Validation sets are relatively balanced, the fifth week shall be used to implement a simple logistic regression model which a linear algebra model to map the complexity scores to the flare observations.
+- After ensuring that all the Cross-Validation sets are relatively balanced, the fourth week shall be used to implement a simple logistic regression model which a linear algebra model to map the complexity scores to the flare observations.
 - This model shall serve as a benchmark for comparing all other models.
 ___
 #### Phase 1 Evaluation